 Taken from Original Article by Edna Rienzi, NewDream.org

-If you have kids, it’s a parenting no-brainer to get involved in a service project this holiday season.
+If you have kids, it’s a parenting no-brainer to get involved in a service project your kids can participate in.
 Several studies have shown that kids who volunteer experience a positive effect on their grades, attitudes toward education, and self-esteem.

 Volunteering also leads to reduced drug use and huge declines in dropout rates and teen pregnancies.